Moffefe/MycoBox/docs/getting-started.md

 Connect the MycoBox controller to its power supply.

-During startup, the Main Controller initializes its configuration, sensors, Zigbee controller and network connection.
+During startup, the Main Controller initializes its configuration, sensors, Zigbee Controller and network connection.

 If no Wi-Fi network has been configured yet, MycoBox automatically creates its own Wi-Fi access point.